 Open to children in Pre-K through 1st grade, the Holy Spirit Choir provides an introduction to basic musicianship through fun songs and games.
 Performance dates will be announced.
 The Holy Spirit Choir rehearses on Wednesdays from 4–4:25 p.m.
-September 15—December 15 (no choir rehearsal November 24).
-Children’s rehearsals will occur outdoors on the labyrinth with masks required for unvaccinated people in accordance with diocesan guidelines.
-Please dress accordingly.
+February 9-May 4 (no choir rehearsal April 20).
+Children’s rehearsals will occur in the rehearsal room with masks optional for vaccinated people.

 The Chancel Choir

 The Chancel Choir, under the direction of Dr. Ben Brafford, welcomes all interested adults and teenagers who have some skill in music reading and singing.
 The choir provides musical leadership at the 11:15 a.m. service.
 In addition to traditional choral music, the choir sings a variety of choral repertoire, including Spirituals, Celtic and Taizé music.
 Rehearsals are Sunday morning at 10 a.m. in the rehearsal room, September 12—December 19.